 Interactive eLearning courses developed in Adobe Flash will not work on mobile devices.
 You need separate plug-ins to run Flash courses on web browsers.
 Organizations are ill-equipped to cater to the ever growing mobile learners, with Flash-based eLearning.
-So, now most of them are converting and repurposing their legacy/courses developed in Flash, to HTML5 compatible courses.
+So, now most of them are converting and repurposing their courses developed in Flash, to HTML5 compatible courses.

 Course Development in Flash is Time-Consuming

-Flash is not ideal for rapid development of online learning courses.
+Flash is not ideal for the rapid development of online learning courses.
 You won’t get pre-built templates in Flash.
 You have to develop everything from scratch.
 So, developing various interactivities and animations will eat away a lot of time.